SEARCH BY INGREDIENT OR RECIPE

 Top each pepper with a spoonful of salsa, and a slice of goat cheese, if using.

 Pour about an inch of hot boiled water into the bottom of the baking pan, around the peppers, and loosely cover the pan with a foil tent.
-This helps to cook the peppers (especially at high altitude).
+This helps to cook the peppers.
 Bake in a 375 degree F oven for about 30-40 minutes, until the peppers are fork tender.

 These colorful stuffed peppers can be served as a side dish or a main dish.